Skip to Content

 Drakes & Mating Habits

 Male domestic ducks are not monogamous.
-They will pick out their favorite female and will spend the most time with her and probably be the nicest to her, bringing her treats.
+They will pick out their favorite female and will spend the most time with her.
+He will probably be the nicest to her.
+He might bring her treats or hang out with her while she lays her egg.
 But he will mate with any female he has the opportunity to.
-The females will pick out their favorite male and that is likely to be the only one she will voluntarily mate with.
+The females will pick out their favorite male.
+That is likely to be the only one she will voluntarily mate with.
+But a female’s favorite can change, it is not a lifetime preference.

 Duck Behavior

 For about half the year, drakes are pretty chill and generally nice.
 Mating season is another story (mid February – mid July in the northern hemisphere).
 Their hormones go into overdrive.
 They become territorial.
-Multiple male ducks means you could have some fighting to see who is alpha.
+If you keep multiple male ducks you could have some fighting to see who is alpha.
 They mate and mate and over mate.
 Female ducks can even be killed by males’ overly amorous tenancies.
 He will not let new ducks into the area easily, and might even chase off & kill his own offspring if he thinks they are taking up too much of the female’s time.

 When my drakes see a female in the pool, they run as fast as possible thinking it is an invitation.
 The females generally run for the hills because they have had enough of the male nonsense and just wanted to splash in the pool.
 The boys will guard the pool and wait.